jonjanelle/gmaps_polygon_tool/README.md

 # gmaps_polygon_tool

-This is a fork of https://codepen.io/jhawes/pen/ujdgK?editors=0010
+This is an expansion of https://codepen.io/jhawes/pen/ujdgK?editors=0010

 Major changes:
 1) Uses AngularJS to handle interactivity